BP p.l.c. (BP) Shares Soar Above 1-Year High

 Sponsored

-The average price suggested by analysts for BP is $45.41, which is $3.76 above the current market price.
-The public float for BP is 2.93B, and currently, shorts hold a 0.33% of that float.
-The average trading volume for BP on April 13, 2023 was 10.18M shares.
+The average price point forecasted by analysts for BP p.l.c.
+(BP) is $45.85, which is $4.07 above the current market price.
+The public float for BP is 2.93B, and currently, short sellers hold a 0.28% ratio of that float.
+The average trading volume of BP on April 17, 2023 was 10.10M shares.

 BP’s Market Performance